Healthy Catalina Tomato Soup

 Also known as Santa Catalina Island, it is a small rocky island 29 miles southwest of Long Beach, California.
 At only 22 miles long, it is part of California's Channel Islands.

-Initially inhabited by Southern California Tribes, including the Tongva, the first arriving Europeans claimed it for the Spanish empire.
+Initially inhabited by Southern California Tribes, including the Tongva, the first arriving Europeans claimed it for the Spanish Empire.

 Today, it is a tourist destination that was first developed by William Wrigley, Jr. (yes, the chewing gum magnatein the 1920s.